dfmonaco/rails_presenter/README.md

 present([Customer.new, Product.new]).map(&:class) # => [CustomerPresenter, ProductPresenter]
 present(Product.limit(2).order(:name))).map(&:class) # => [ProductPresenter, ProductPresenter]
 ```
 This method determines the name of the presenter class from the target object, for example a Project object would instantiate a ProjectPresenter object.
-If the asumed presenter class doesn't exists it will return the unmodified target object.
+If the assumed presenter class doesn't exist it will return the unmodified target object.

 You can pass an optional block too: